dambrosbruno/dambrosbruno/README.md

 - 👋 Hi, I’m @dambrosbruno
 - 👀 I’m interested in social sciences, politics, music, brazilian jiu jitsu and programming
-- 🌱 I’m currently learning how programm and being a good lover
+- 🌱 I’m currently learning how to be a software developer and being a good lover (this last one is hardeeeer!)
 - 💞️ I’m looking to collaborate on projects which have something to do with education, politics, social sciences
 - 📫 How to reach me: it is easy: give me a hug and look to my eyes :-))